 The port of Marina Piccola lies in a small cove where the Valley of the Mills meets the sea and is one of the most important ports in the Campania region.

 The streets to the port.
 Seeing from Piazza Tasso

 The construction of the harbor began in 1912.
-Since ancient times, Marina Piccola has been used for mooring fishing boats and merchant ships, as it is located a few steps away from Piazza Tasso – in Sorrento center.
-When they had finished building the port, a habitation in a more modern style replaced the old and poor fishers’ houses on the pier to offer the tourists who arrive or pass by the shores of Sorrento a more beautiful view.
+Since ancient times, Marina Piccola has been used for mooring fishing boats and merchant ships, as it is located a few steps away from Piazza Tasso in Sorrento’s center.
+When they had finished building the port, habitation in a more modern style replaced the old and poor fishers’ houses on the pier to offer the tourists who arrived or passed by the shores of Sorrento a more beautiful view.

 The port of Sorrento

-Overlooking the harbor stands the exclusive Grand Hotel Excelsior Victoria erected in 1834, built in the same place where the villa of the Roman Emperor Augustus was standing.
+Overlooking the harbor stands the exclusive Grand Hotel Excelsior Victoria, erected in 1834 and built in the same place where the villa of the Roman Emperor Augustus stood.

 Next to the water, on the harbor itself, is the famous Bar-Restaurant Ruccio.
 In 1953, a film starring the incredible Sophia Loren, “Pane, Amore e fantasia” (bread, love, and fantasy), was shot.